 I would offer this design as an alternative stylesheet but the following two bugs are preventing that:

-filed in 2001 & 2003 respectively).
-If you have any means to pull some strings to get those bugs fixed,
+& 2003 respectively).
+If you have any means to pull some strings to get those bugs fixed, please do, and

 Because of this staggered CSS code, the site also prints beautifully.
 Every line in the site is 19px or a multiple

 thereof; this means that the site can even be printed on lined-paper!

 And, I suppose I may as well support the iPhone, despite not having one myself.
 Since I can only test with the